Ebola virus disease in Guinea, Liberia and Sierra Leone

 - Seek medical attention immediately, if a fever and/or any other symptoms arise within three weeks after your return to Canada.

-- Be sure to tell your health care provider that you have travelled to a region where Ebola virus disease was present nad tell them about the activities or work you participated in.
+- Be sure to tell your health care provider before your appointment that you have travelled to a region where Ebola virus disease was present and inform them of your symptoms and the activities or work you participated in.
+This way, the health care provider can arrange to see you without exposing others.
+If you are concerned that you are infected, it is important to limit your contact with others as much as possible until you can be assessed by the health care provider.